KKUPC/CliNaP-M_April2022/2_sample_preparation/2_sample_preparation_README.md

 [↥ **Back to top**](#top)

 ## LC-MS sample preparation <a name="lcms"></a>
-- Thaw sample for 10 minutes and add 1 mL of HPLC-graded water:ACN 1:1 (v:v) to reconstitute the aqueous phase
+- Thaw sample and add 1 mL of HPLC-graded water:ACN 1:1 (v:v) to reconstitute the aqueous phase
--	Vortex and sonicate sample with ultrasonic bath 3 time or until get the homogeneous sample
+-	Vortex and sonicate sample with ultrasonic bath 3 times or until get the homogeneous sample
 -	Centrifuge 13,000 rpm at 4ºC for 10 minutes
 - 1 mL of samples were filtered with 0.2 µm filter
 -	800 µL of sample was transferred into 2 mL glass vial